KlipperScreen/KlipperScreen/docs/Configuration.md

 # If multiple printers are defined, this can be set the name of the one to show at startup.
 default_printer: Ender 3 Pro

+# To define a full set of custom menues (instead of merging user entries with default entries)
+# set this to False.
+See Menu section below.
+use_default_menu: True

 ```

 ## Printer Options